August 25, 2025 (3mo ago) — last updated November 12, 2025 (14d ago)

 Q: How do I know if my fear is a phobia or normal anxiety?

-A: If fear consistently disrupts daily life, leads to intense physical reactions, or causes avoidance of important activities, it may be a phobia or anxiety disorder and worth professional evaluation.
+A: If fear consistently disrupts daily life, causes intense physical symptoms, or leads to avoidance of important activities, it may be a phobia or anxiety disorder and worth professional evaluation.

-Q: What’s one thing I can do right now to start reducing fear?
+Q: What’s one action I can take right now to reduce fear?

 Q: Can small daily actions really change how I feel about fear?